 One of the most popular promotion USB products in 2008 was Wrist Bands

-There are a range of memory capacities from 64Mb – 16Gb.
+There is a range of memory capacities from 64Mb – 16Gb.
 They can also be printed up to 1-4 colours Logo and preloaded data with autorun functions.

 Wristbands are made of silicon with a built-in flash drive